 Certain statements contained in this Report constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements include, among other things, statements of the plans and objectives of management for future operations.
 These statements are subject to a variety of uncertainties, unknown risks and other factors concerning the Company's operations and business environment, which are difficult to predict and are beyond the control of the Company.
-Factors that could adversely affect future performance relating to the use of Conflict Minerals include (1) our ability to qualify new suppliers of parts, components or assemblies in a timely manner such that our deliveries to customers are not adversely impacted, (2) the responsible sourcing of Conflict Minerals in our supply chain by our direct and indirect suppliers , (3) the effectiveness of traceability systems used by our direct and indirect suppliers to determine the source and chain of custody of Conflict Minerals contained in our supply chain, and (4) changes in law, regulations, and the implementation of such laws and regulations concerning conflict minerals.
-For a more comprehensive statement of factors that can adversely affect our business, please see those described under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 28, 2018, and subsequent SEC filings.
-The content of our Annual Report or subsequent SEC filings referred to in this Report.
+Factors that could adversely affect future performance relating to the use of Conflict Minerals include (1) our ability to qualify new suppliers of parts, components or assemblies in a timely manner such that our deliveries to customers are not adversely impacted, (2) the responsible sourcing of Conflict Minerals in our supply chain by our direct and indirect suppliers to determine the source and chain of custody of Conflict Minerals contained in our supply chain, and (4) changes in law, regulations, and the implementation of such laws and regulations concerning conflict minerals.
+For a more comprehensive statement of factors that can adversely affect our business, please see those described under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 27, 2019, and subsequent SEC filings.
+The content of our Annual Report or subsequent SEC filings referred to in this Report are not incorporated by reference in this Report.